Bhupendra-Pratap/Bhupendra-Pratap/README.md

 ## Hi there 👋

-I'm Bhupendra, Passionate developer exploring new technologies and building clean, useful projects.
+I'm Bhupendra, a passionate developer exploring new technologies and building clean, useful projects.

 I enjoy building projects inspired by whatever sparks my interest.